qcode-software/qcode-tcl/doc/procs/response_status_invalid.md

 Description
 -----------
-Set the status as "invalid" for the JSON Response.
+Set the status as "invalid" for the [connection response](../connection-response.md).

 Examples
 --------